Improving appropriate antimicrobial use among pregnant and postpartum women, and children under 5 years old in hospitals in Lao PDR

 Project overview

-- Design and implement a multi-modal quality improvement AMS program following the WHO AMS Toolkit in the four hospitals
+2. To design and implement a multi-modal quality improvement AMS program following the WHO AMS Toolkit in the Maternal and New-born hospital, Vientiane Provincial Hospital, Fueng and Vangvieng district hospitals;

-- Assess the cost-effectiveness of appropriate AMU in obstetric and paediatric wards in the healthcare system to inform policy recommendations to sustain AMS initiatives through scale up guidelines
+3. To assess the costs-effectiveness of appropriate antibiotic use in obstetric and paediatric wards in healthcare system to inform policy recommendations to sustain AMS initiatives through scale up guidelines;

-- To identify barriers and enablers (including acceptability, feasibility, and appropriateness) to uptake and behaviour change of AMS interventions around appropriate use of antibiotics
+4. To identify the barriers and enablers (including acceptability, feasibility, and appropriate-ness) to uptake and behaviour change of AMS interventions around appropriate use of anti-biotics;

-- Inform policies and scale up the AMS program for sustainability of appropriate use of antibiotics among target groups
+7. To inform policies, and scale up the AMS program for sustainability of appropriate use of antibiotics among women during pregnancy, childbirth and postpartum and among children under five years of age who attend hospitals for care.

 Outcomes